TRAINING AT DRIFTWOOD

 - Recall (Come when called)

 - Supervised separation (left with a stranger)

-Camryn Wiens, our trainer, has had 9 years of training experience and has worked with several well-known trainers in Lincoln and the surrounding areas.
+Camryn Wiens has been training since 2010 and has worked with several well-known trainers in Lincoln and the surrounding areas.
 She also has worked with dogs in other disciplines such as veterinary work, boarding and daycare, and grooming which has allowed her to expand her knowledge of dogs and practice her techniques.
-She is also a student at the University of Nebraska – Lincoln studying animal science with a focus in companion animals.
+She is also a graduate of the University of Nebraska – Lincoln, where she studied animal science with a focus in companion animals.

 She trains using balanced training methods that involve both rewarding the dogs for completing things that are asked of them, and also using corrections to remind them that they need to listen, even in the presence of distractions.
 The goal of her training method is to produce dogs that will listen to commands anywhere that you might be and in the presence of distractions.
 In order to achieve this, she teaches fundamentals of dog behavior, which allows the owner to train their dog in a way that they can clearly understand.